ConnectWise

 What is JBOD?

-JBOD use cases (at a glance)
+JBOD use cases in 2026

-• Cost-effective bulk storage: Combine multiple drives (e.g., 10 drives × 10TB = 100TB) for straightforward, scalable storage.
+• Cost-effective bulk storage: Combine multiple drives of different sizes to create large, straightforward, and scalable storage pools without investing in equipment designed for redundancy (e.g., 10 drives × 10TB = 100TB).

 What is RAID?